Share On

 Contact your local grocer and ask about their unsellable produce.
 Some grocers will donate produce that can no longer be sold to humans.
 Also, don’t forget to check and see if there are any cut fruit gift basket stores in your area (like Edible Arrangements).
 They often have fruit scraps that may be considered garbage to them but a tasty treat for some lucky residents.
 Some sanctuaries are able to schedule produce pick-ups with these businesses.
 This saves the food from rotting in a landfill while providing residents with appropriate treats and nutrients.

 The fall is another great time of year to get produce, when folks are getting rid of pumpkins.
-Some sanctuaries set up a pumpkin drop-off day, when the public can bring in their old pumpkins.
+Some sanctuaries set up a pumpkin drop-off day, when the public can bring in their leftover pumpkins.
 Some pumpkin farms have also been known to donate good pumpkins after Halloween.

 Staff must inspect the pumpkins, and if they are still in good shape and not rotting, they can be fed to certain residents.
 In addition to avoiding mold, it’s important to avoid feeding any pumpkins or scraps that have ink on them from Jack-O-Lantern carving projects!
 Conducted mindfully, a pumpkin program can be a fun enrichment opportunity and a chance to build relationships with the community without promoting harm.
+Remember, not all produce is right for every resident.
+Check what produce you can safely give to residents like chickens, goats, and sheep!

 Encourage Carpooling